A brief introduction to the Jamestown, California roundhouse once owned by the Sierra Railroad

 Maintaining the Roundhouse and Shops

 Since 1992, when management and oversight of Railtown 1897 State Historic Park was assumed by the California State Railroad Museum and Foundation, much has been done to the Historic Sierra Railroad Shops and Roundhouse.
 Primary focus has been on stabilization of aging foundations and wood frame structures.
 Another important area of concern has been fire suppression.
 In this regard, automatic sprinklers have been added to much of the complex.
+Additional work is under way as of 2001, with completion anticipated in 2004.

 Funding for these and many other projects at Railtown 1897 State Historic Park has come from California State Parks, other state and federal funding sources, and from private donations and the California State Railroad Museum Foundation.
 If you would be interested in supporting ongoing preservation at Railtown 1897 State Historic Park, we invite you to Support the Museum or consider taking part in our many Volunteer Opportunities.